w3c/strategy/.github/ISSUE_TEMPLATE/05-Chartering.md

 ## Anything else we should think about as we review?

 Note: proposed chairs should be copied @... on this issue.

+Note: if you are doing a rechartering, the team contact is the [Charter facilitator](https://www.w3.org/guide/process/charter.html#cr-acceptance) by default and should assign this issue to themselves.